mattmaynes2/aria/reports/final/2-Project/3-Management.md

 selected as the team's issue tracking tool.

 Github issues are organized into groups of tasks which must be completed during each one-week iteration of development.
-Issues are prioritized using labels (minor, major, critical).
+Issues are prioritized using labels (minor, major, critical, blocker).
 Issues are assigned to a team member when work begins; when work on an issue is completed the issue is closed using a commit message.

 ### Testing practices